elte-collective-intelligence/student-search/README.md

     pip install -r requirements.txt
     ```

+    This project uses `pygame-ce==2.5.6` (the actively maintained community fork of pygame) for improved compatibility in headless and CI environments.

 ## Project Overview

 - **Objective**: Simulate a search-and-rescue operation where rescuers lead victims to specific safe zones based on clustering.